isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-09-22-post-Minister Josephine Teo’s comments on the “A Digital Future for All” panel.md

 in the local community.
 So, this idea of AI apprenticeships, the Singaporean model, is really, really inspiring.</p>
 <p><strong>Minister:</strong> Thank you very much.
 We’re happy to share more.</p>
-<p><strong>3.
-Thriving with digital</strong>
+<p><strong><u>3.
+Thriving with digital</u></strong>
 </p>
-<p><strong><u>Moderator: I'm going to do a rapid-fire round.
+<p><strong>Moderator: I'm going to do a rapid-fire round.
 I'm going to ask you for two specific things that when we leave this stage and we leave this room as individuals, we need to consider implementing.
 We're not talking for policy strokes here.
 We're talking about things that you think we can do when we leave.
 Nnenna, you've given us a clue.
-But can you give us two different ones?</u></strong>
+But can you give us two different ones?</strong>
 </p>
 <p><strong>Nnena:</strong> Connect the schools, connect the young people,
 connect my children.</p>